Opanka ST, Sowutuom, Accra - Ghana

 Understanding how incorrect cable sizing increases energy costs and fire risk is the first step toward protecting your property, your finances, and the people who occupy your building.

-What is Cable Sizing and Why It Matters?
+What Cable Sizing Is and Why It Matter

-Cable sizing is the process of selecting the correct conductor size for a given electrical load, installation method, and cable run distance.
-Every cable has a rated current carrying capacity.
+Cable sizing is the process of selecting the correct conductor cross-sectional area for a given electrical load, installation method, and cable run distance.
+Every cable has a rated current-carrying capacity, the maximum current it can carry continuously without exceeding its safe operating temperature.
 When that limit is exceeded, the cable heats up.
 When it heats up repeatedly and excessively, the insulation begins to fail.

-A proper cable sizing calculation considers several critical factors.
-These include the load demand measured in amperes, the total length of the cable run, the installation conditions such as conduit, cable tray, or direct burial, the ambient temperature of the installation environment, and the permitted voltage drop across the circuit.
+A correct cable sizing calculation considers several critical factors.
+These include the load current in amperes, the total length of the cable run, the installation method such as conduit, cable tray, or direct burial, the ambient temperature of the installation environment, and the permitted voltage drop across the circuit.
+Voltage drop is the reduction in voltage that occurs along a cable as current flows through it.
+Excessive voltage drop reduces the voltage available at the connected equipment, causing it to operate below its rated performance.

-When these factors are ignored, the system may appear to function at first.
-However, it will operate inefficiently from the outset and deteriorate progressively over time.
+When these factors are ignored, the electrical system may appear to function correctly at first.
+It will operate inefficiently from the outset, however, and deteriorate progressively over time.

 When a cable is undersized, its electrical resistance is higher than it should be for the load it carries.
 Higher resistance means more energy is lost as heat during operation rather than being delivered to the connected equipment.

 This is governed by a fundamental electrical principle known as Joule heating.
-The power lost in a conductor increases with both the current flowing through it and the resistance of the conductor itself.
-When resistance rises due to under-sizing, energy loss increases rapidly.
+The power lost in a conductor increases with the square of the current flowing through it and with the resistance of the conductor.
+When resistance rises due to undersizing, energy loss increases rapidly and continuously.

-Consider a single-phase load of 5 kW supplied at 230 V, with a cable run of 30 metres one way, giving a total loop length of 60 metres.
-Two cable sizes are compared: a 1.5 mm² copper cable and a 2.5 mm² copper cable.
+Consider a single-phase load of 5 kW supplied at 230 volts, with a cable run of 30 metres one way, giving a total loop length of 60 metres.
+Two cable sizes are compared: a 1.5 mm² copper cable and a correctly sized 2.5 mm² copper cable.

-Current equals power divided by voltage.
+The load current is calculated using the basic power relation.
 At 5,000 watts and 230 volts, the current is approximately 21.7 amperes.

-Applying the Joule heating formula, where power loss equals current squared multiplied by resistance, the losses are as follows.
+Applying the Joule heating formula, where power loss equals current squared multiplied by resistance, the 1.5 mm² cable loses approximately 342 watts.
+The correctly sized 2.5 mm² cable loses approximately 209 watts.
+The undersized cable wastes an additional 133 watts continuously.

 In a commercial or industrial building with multiple circuits, the cumulative financial loss becomes substantial.
-A single design error, repeated across an entire installation, can cost thousands of dollars in wasted energy every year.
+A single cable sizing error, repeated across an entire installation, costs thousands of cedis in wasted energy every year.

 When electrical current flows through a conductor, heat is produced.
 In a correctly sized cable, that heat remains within safe operating limits and dissipates safely into the surrounding environment.
 In an undersized cable, heat builds up faster than it can dissipate.